soniitsa/Fitfam/README.md

 ### FEATURES:

-The website is a four page site that include heading, section and footer pages.
+The website is a three page site that include About, Membership and Contact .
 The pages are index.html, membership.html, contact.html and about.html.
+The "memembership" page feautures how you can become a member and provides a bit of information about the prices, opening time and day.
+Contact page provides contact informations like telephone numbers , adress and a contact form.
-You can navigate through the page by clicking on the pages links.
+ About page describes a bit of information about FITfAM. you can navigate through the pages by clicking on the links
-The "home" page feautures six pictures all together.

-### IMAGES
-The first three pictures are people of training in a gym doing strength training.

-### Media
+### Media, images
 google.com/gymimages

-### Membership page
-The "memembership" page feautures how you can become a member and provides a bit of information about the prices, opening time and day.

-### Contact
-It provides contact informations like telephone numbers , adress and a contact form.

-### About page
-It describe a bit of information about FITFAM.

 ### Testing
  Functionality Testing